knpuniversity/oauth/knpu/facebook.rst

     }

 But to create a user, we need some basic information, like email, first name and last name.
-With COOP, we had made an API request to get this information.
+With COOP, we made an API request to get this information.
 Let's do the same thing for Facebook, using the really important endpoint ``/me``.
 And knowing that things can fail, let's make sure to wrap it in a try-catch block::